Team Services | TFS 2017

 Stakeholders can respond to feedback requests for user stories and features generated in Team Services or Team Foundation Server using a lightweight end-to-end flow based on the Test & Feedback extension (previously called the Exploratory Testing extension).
 Only users with Basic access can request feedback.
 Basic users can provide feedback using the flow described in this topic.

-NOTE: This lightweight end-to-end flow is applicable only for web apps.
-To get feedback for desktop apps, use the feedback flow described in this topic about the Microsoft Feedback Client.
+NOTE: This lightweight end-to-end flow is applicable only for web apps and by using Team Services or TFS 2017.
+To get feedback for desktop apps, or for earlier versions of TFS, use the feedback flow described in this topic about the Microsoft Feedback Client.

 Before you start, ensure you have installed the Test & Feedback extension.
 This is required in order to respond to feedback requests.